 By the time I was 47 and never married or even in a long-term relationship I was the epitome of tired of being single.
-Now, even though I’ve been happily married for 12 years, I still get stuck trying to get other big goals met.
+Now, even though I’ve been happily married since 2006, I still get stuck trying to get other big goals met.

 I’ll spare you the details, but there is still one pretty big thing I want – no I NEED – for me to feel like I can be really happy for the rest of my life.
 Accomplishing this is within my control.
 I know the basic how-to steps to do it, and intellectually I know I can do it.
 It seems like everyone else can do it, and I’m the only one who can’t figure this out.